 David Williams, the Director of the Ability Housing Association, was invited to present at the II International Forum of Inclusion, in Rio de Janeiro in 2013.
 The JNG Institute was inaugurated on this forum.
 It intends to offer similar care to the population of Rio de Janeiro.
 According to David Williams, the strongest emphasis of Brazilian culture is family, so he advises that JNG seeks a suitable model to the realities of Brazilian culture, which is different from the model applied in Great Britain, and also to seek financial support from the State.

 Type: Video report

-Author/Personalities: David Williams, director.
+Authors and personalities: David Williams, director.

 Production: UNESCO TV Portuguese, producer ; Ability Housing Association, producer.
 UNESCO Brasilia, sponsor.